scriptwide-fonts/scriptwide-gradient-cjk/README.md

 Note that this script takes an exceptionally long time to process all glyphs.
 On my computer, it took around an hour to modify all 9175 glyphs in Rampart One.

+### Generating a UFO file from Rampart One

+The instructions below are for FontForge.
+Steps may vary for other font editors.

+1. Open the Rampart One font file in FontForge.
+2. Go to `File` > `Generate Fonts...`.
+3. Select `Unified Font Object (UFO3)` and generate.

 ## Licensing
 All relevant font files are licensed under the OFL.
 Refer to [`LICENSE-FONT`](LICENSE-FONT) for details.